 Have a look at this video about student debt and the impact this can have on the future:

 Funding advice from the Brightside Trust:

 Think you can balance health, wealth, study and social life at uni?
 Play Student Survivor and find out.

 Loans, grants, bills, jobs… all too much to deal with?
 Balance your budget with the Student Calculator.

 There is also an International Student Calculator to support international students who want to come and study in the UK.
 Find out about funding and the cost of living and studying in the UK.

-This government provided careers site provides Funding advice for those thinking about starting a course.
+National Careers Service: This government provided careers site provides Funding advice for those thinking about starting a course.